claurence/cf-ex-pgbouncer/README.md

   cf logs --recent cf-ex-pgbouncer
   ```

-### How It Works
+## How It Works

 When you push the application here's what happens.

 1. The local bits are pushed to your target.
-This includes the [pgbouncer] binary, which this example does because it's small.
-If you had a larger binary, the extension could download this from somewhere and extract it during the compile phase to make pushing the application faster.
+This includes `apt.yml` which is used by the Apt buildpack to install [pgbouncer].
 1. The server downloads the [PHP Buildpack] and runs it.
 This installs HTTPD and PHP.
-1. The build pack sees the custom extension that we pushed and runs it.
-The extension configures [pgbouncer] based on VCAP_SERVICES.
-If you don't want this automatic configuration, you can manually specify database configurations in the included pgbouncer.ini file.
-The extension also instructs the build pack to run and monitor the [pgbouncer] process.
+1. Prior to the application starting, the `.profile` script runs.
+This configures [pgbouncer] based on `VCAP_SERVICES`.
+If you don't want this automatic configuration, you can manually specify database configurations in the included `pgbouncer.ini` file.
+The script also instructs the build pack to run and monitor the [pgbouncer] process.
-1. At this point, the build pack is done and CF runs our droplet.
-This includes HTTPD, PHP & [pgbouncer].
+1. At this point, the app runs which includes the processes for HTTPD, PHP-FPM & [pgbouncer].

-### Caution
+## Caution

 This example application configures [pgbouncer] so that it *works*.
 This does not necessarily mean it's the best configuration or that it's a secure configuration.
 You should absolutely audit the configuration and adjust as necessary for your application.

 Suggestions for improvements or PR's to the example are welcome as well.

 [PHP Buildpack]:https://github.com/cloudfoundry/php-buildpack
 [ElephantSQL]:http://www.elephantsql.com/